In older adults, the risk of a cardiovascular event was higher for up to three weeks after an infection, according to a new study.

 They found that acute influenza increased the risk of heart attack for seven days after infection.
 This was shorter than in the JAHA study, which found an increased risk for up to 90 days.

 Weintraub pointed out, though, that in the new study “there was a significant fall in the risk of coronary heart disease or ischemic stroke within the first two weeks.”

 Research has also shown a link between cardiovascular disease and inflammatory conditions like rheumatoid arthritis.

-Even HIV increases the risk of cardiovascular disease, with some studies suggesting HIV-related inflammation as one possible cause.
+Even HIV increases the risk of cardiovascular disease, with some suggesting HIV-related inflammation as one possible cause.

 Weintraub said that doctors and hospitals treating patients for infections should look at their overall health, not just treating the infection.